lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

 suites.
 Checking coverage does not guarantee that the tests execute properly, but it identifies code that is not executed by any test.

-This job reuses the Sonar builder used in Java/Maven projects which runs maven twice.
+This job reuses the Sonar builders used for Java/Maven projects which run maven twice.
 The first invocation does nothing for Python projects, so the job uses the goal 'validate' by default.
 The second invocation publishes results using the goal 'sonar:sonar' by default.